sagarpreet-chadha/Leaflet_learning/README.md

 # Leaflet_learning Library

 Please refer to this repository : https://github.com/publiclab/leaflet-environmental-layers for more exciting layers !
+The repository in above link was created by me during my Google Summer of Code internship .

 ## Shows Near-By Events using SkyTruth API .